 RULE 54.
 JUDGMENT;

-order from which an appeal lies.
-A judgment may must not contain include a recitals of
+from which an appeal lies.
+A judgment may should not contain include a recitals of

 pleadings, the report of a master's report, or the a record of prior proceedings.

-counterclaim, cross-claim, or third-party claim, or if multiple parties are involved, the court
+cross-claim, or third-party claim, or if multiple parties are involved, the court may direct the

-may direct the entry of a final judgment as to one or more but fewer than all of the claims
+entry of a final judgment as to one or more but fewer than all of the claims or parties only

-or parties only upon the express determination that there is no just reason for delay and upon
+upon the express determination that there is no just reason for delay and upon an express

-an express direction for the entry of judgment.
-In the absence of that determination and
+direction for the entry of judgment.
+In the absence of that determination and direction, any

-terminate the action as to any of the claims or parties, and the order or other form of decision
+as to any of the claims or parties, and the order or other form of decision is subject to

-is subject to revision at any time before the entry of judgment adjudicating all the claims and
+revision at any time before the entry of judgment adjudicating all the claims and the rights